paseo-network/.github/profile/README.md

 **Q**.
 I want to test new Polkadot features that aren’t yet on Polkadot, can I do this on Paseo?
 > No, you should test new bleeding edge features on Westend.

 **Q**.
-Who is managing Paseo and what experience do they have running a testnet?
+Who is managing Paseo?
-> Two core contributors to the Paseo testnet, the teams Portico and ROGUE are ex-Parity with two years of experience running Rococo.
-They are also joined by Zondax who have substantial web3 experience and are building on their substrate expertise and will be assisting in managing Paseo.
+> Paseo is a joint effort between Portico, R0GUE, Zondax and number of infrastructure providers from Polkadot ecosystem.

 **Q**.
 Are there any SLAs for incident management?
 > Yes, this is something we are currently working out and we will propose it as an RFC in the Paseo github.